MansurAliKoroglu/enforce-unique/README.md

 # enforce-unique

-`enforce-unique` is a package that helps you ensure that values are unique before you assign them.
+`enforce-unique` is a package that helps you ensure values are unique before you assign them.

 ## Installation